 Ever wonder how a product went from an idea to something physical that can be purchased online or on shelves?
 Products have a life cycle of their own, and it’s important to understand the different stages they go through in order to properly strategize and market them in each stage of their lifetime.

 Strategizing how to market a product takes some careful thought and consideration.
-For example, a business should consider creating a website and use it to promote their product, especially in its introduction and growth phase.
+For example, a business should consider how to create a website and use it to promote their product, especially in its introduction and growth phase.

 Here, we’ll go over exactly what a product life cycle is, the different stages products go through, and provide some examples of products and brands that have gone through their entire life cycle.